AsterAether/CharacterCustomizer/config_values.md

 * **MercenaryLevelMaxShield:** Mercenary: The max shield per level your survivor gets
 * **MercenaryLevelMoveSpeed:** Mercenary: The move speed per level your survivor gets
 * **MercenaryLevelRegen:** Mercenary: The regen per level your survivor gets.
-* **WhirlwindBaseMaxStock:** Whirlwind: Maximum number of charges this skill can carry.
-* **WhirlwindBaseRechargeInterval:** Whirlwind: How long it takes for this skill to recharge after being used.
-* **WhirlwindBeginSkillCooldownOnSkillEnd:** Whirlwind: Whether or not the cooldown waits until it leaves the set state
-* **WhirlwindCanceledFromSprinting:** Whirlwind: Sprinting will actively cancel this ability.
-* **WhirlwindIsBullets:** Whirlwind: Whether or not it has bullet reload behavior
-* **WhirlwindIsCombatSkill:** Whirlwind: Whether or not this is considered a combat skill.
-* **WhirlwindMustKeyPress:** Whirlwind: The skill can't be activated if the key is held.
-* **WhirlwindNoSprint:** Whirlwind: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **WhirlwindRechargeStock:** Whirlwind: How much stock to restore on a recharge.
-* **WhirlwindRequiredStock:** Whirlwind: How much stock is required to activate this skill.
-* **WhirlwindShootDelay:** Whirlwind: Time between bullets for bullet-style weapons
-* **WhirlwindStockToConsume:** Whirlwind: How much stock to deduct when the skill is activated.
 # Bandit
 * **BanditBaseAcceleration:** Bandit: The base acceleration of your survivor
 * **BanditBaseArmor:** Bandit: The base armor of your survivor